MS-Santi/SimpleBotPrompt/README.md

 This location is persisted with the rest of the state for the conversation.
 It should be considered read-only so as not to interfere with the prompt cycle.

-##Usage
+## Usage
 It is simple to create a prompt.
 There are three steps:
-1.- Register the PromptCycle middleware component.
+1. Register the PromptCycle middleware component
-2.- Create a Prompt
+1. Create a Prompt
-3.- Evaluate the result
+1. Evaluate the result

 ### Registering the middleware